Mythic+ Damage Strategy: Prioritizing Effective DPS

 - Balance of Capabilities: While some classes excel in AoE damage, they may struggle with concentrated damage on a single target.
 Funnel specs balance this by dealing significant damage where it's most needed.

 Historically, certain specs like Enhancement Shaman and Arcane Mage dominated in this role.
-However, this season's blend with Havoc Demon Hunter and Frost DK showcases a strategic mix of funnel and AoE capabilities.
+However, Season 3's blend of Havoc Demon Hunter and Frost DK showcased a strategic mix of funnel and AoE capabilities.

 Practical Examples and Strategies